Clubs and Activities

 Spanish Club (6-8) Students are given a chance to explore Spanish culture through opportunities not regularly offered in the class.
 Students also work to promote cultural awareness within the school.

 Yearbook Club (6-8) Yearbook Club provides our middle school students with an opportunity to assist with the layouts, sales and design of the yearbook.
-Yearbook Club meets on Thursday mornings at 8:00 in the MAC Lab.
+Yearbook Club meets every other Monday at 8:00 AM in Room 35 (Mrs. Burke's Room).

 SPORTS & ACTIVITIES

 Chess Club (6-8) LVMS Chess Club is for students who enjoy playing or would like to learn to play chess.
 Chess club meets on Monday mornings at 7:45 in the Multi-Purpose Room.

 Intramural Sports (6-8) A variety of activities, games and friendly competitions will be available after school throughout the year (both indoor and outdoor).
 Students will receive a schedule of the days intramurals will meet.
 There is a session of Intramural Sports in the Fall, as well as the Spring.
 Registration is on a first come first basis.

 Ski/Snowboard Club (6-8) This club promotes self-reliance and learning to control oneself within a large group.
 Skiing/snowboarding is an individual sport and each individual can achieve his/her own level of competence.
 In addition to the LVMS participation fee, there are additional fees to fund the trips.
 Bus transportation is provided to and from the ski resort.
 Club members pay for transportation, lessons, teacher chaperones, insurance and rental charges.
 Ski Club fees will be announced later and will depend on the ski club plan selected and anticipated participation.